CQCL/pytket-docs/content/README.md

 * Manual, blog and examples are now one sphinx project (Using [pydata](https://pydata-sphinx-theme.readthedocs.io/en/stable/) but flexible)
 * Navbar across docs pages (Using pydata builtin navbar but could use custom)
 * Use poetry for dependency management
 * Use sphinx-gallery for displaying examples.
-This uses python scripts as source avoiding code duplication and source control issues from using jupyter notebooks source
+This uses python scripts as source avoiding code duplication and source control issues from using jupyter notebooks source.
+* Added script to parse notebooks and generate formatted python scripts.
+Borrowed from pennylane for now.

 ## Building the docs locally